-Why Optimise for Bing?
+Why Optimise For Bing?

 There are a number of things Bing actually does more successfully than Google.
 Video, for example, is better presented on the Search Engine Results Pages (SERPs) and the advanced image search is easier to use, offering up better quality results.